Alliedium/awesome-devops/README.md

 ## 36 Ansible basic concepts & simple examples part 3 20221206

-- Hardware requirements for VMs within Proxmox node (Ubuntu, Arch, Manjaro)
-- group_vars and host_vars
+- Using group_vars and host_vars
-- Installing a role from ansible-galaxy
+- Asking for sudo password: -K/--ask-sudo-pass argument for ansible-playbook command
 - Converting bash scripts into ansible playbooks
+- Installing a role from ansible-galaxy (GitHub, GitLab)
 - Installing multiple roles using requirements.yml
-- Creating your own role
 - Using roles in playbooks
-- Playbook and role variables